1. Home

-Herbal Stimulant Laxatives
+What You Need to Know About Herbal Stimulant Laxatives

 Types of Herbal Stimulant Laxatives

-The following herbs have been associated with having a laxative effect: Of the above herbs, senna is the one most often used as an ingredient in commercial laxative preparations, such as Black Draught, ExLax, Fletcher's, Senexon, SennaGen and Senokot.
+Of the above herbs, senna is the one most often used as an ingredient in commercial laxative preparations, such as Black Draught, ExLax, Fletcher's, Senexon, SennaGen, and Senokot.

 How Do They Work?

 Herbal laxatives contain chemical compounds called anthranoids, which stimulate cells in the intestine.
-Anthranoids induce gut motility, stimulating an decrease in transit time.
-They also reduce fluid absorption and increase secretion in the colon, with the "end result" of softer stools.
+Anthranoids induce gut motility, which leads to a decrease in transit time.

 Safety Concerns